liferay/liferay-docs/discover/portal/articles/commerce/02-catalog-management/02-products/08-categorization.markdown

 # Categorization

-Unless your catalog contains a vary narrow range of merchandise, you will probably want to categorize and tag your products to make them easier for customers to find.
+Unless your catalog contains a very narrow range of merchandise, you will probably want to categorize and tag your products to make them easier for customers to find.